wwy155/NsDiff/README.md

-This is the official repo of "Non-stationary Diffusion For Probabilistic Time Series Forecasting".
+🚀 This is the official repo of "Non-stationary Diffusion For Probabilistic Time Series Forecasting"

+# News

+📌 [2025-05-01] 🎉🎉🎉🎉🎉 NsDiff is accepted as a Spotlight poster  at ICML 2025 — Oral decision pending 🔎

 # 1 NsDiff
 NsDiff is a new diffusion-based theoretical framework for probalistic forecasting.
 Specifically designed for non-stationary scenarios.